-- Take LIFS 6660 and at least one of the following courses to fulfill the 12 credits of required coursework: CHEM 5160, LIFS 4380, LIFS 4760, or LIFS 5260 (students obtained an HKUST MPhil degree in Chemistry, Biochemistry, or Biology, but have not taken any of the above courses, are required to take LIFS 6660 and at least one of the above courses); and - Conduct research in the area of molecular medicine.
+(Students obtained an HKUST MPhil degree in Chemistry, Biochemistry, or Biology, but have not taken any of the above courses, are required to take LIFS 6660 and at least one of the above courses.)

+• Conduct research in the area of molecular medicine.